LemmySmackett/LemmySmackettCom/content/stories/general/dust_king.md

 The Dust King sought justice in an unjust world.

 To this end, he waged a one-speck war against his brethren, against the Great Colonies of the book shelves, floors, and counter tops.
-Ad he was, for a time, successful.
+And he was, for a time, successful.

 The broken bodies of smote motes lay scattered on his long and winding path of conquest, but never once did he savor the killing.